turtlesec-no/turtlesec-no.github.io/working.md

 * If you have a temporary disability, permanent disability or a chronic illness we will work with you and NAV to accomodate your needs
 * There are many details and laws in this area, so speak to your manager and we will work with you to make this as smooth as possible

+### Accessibility

+The office itself is on the floor above the ground floor of an old building which does not have an elevator.
+We will try to accommodate any kind of disability including providing the necessary equipment adapted to individual needs and/or preferences.

 ### Parental leave

 ### Notice Period